Dappled Cities

-Dappled Cities (formerly "Dappled Cities Fly") are an indie rock band from Sydney, Australia.
+Dappled Cities (formerly "Dappled Cities Fly") are an Australian indie rock band from Sydney.

 History

 1997–2003

 The band came together as teenagers in the northern suburbs of Sydney in 1997.
 Dave Rennick and original drummer Hugh Boyce were joined by Alex Moore on bass and Tim Derricourt on guitar.
 Keyboards were added occasionally by Mark Bradshaw, and after 2006 more regularly by Ned Cooke.

 The band started out playing at all-ages shows and charity benefits before they reached legal age to play in the licensed venues in the Sydney CBD.
 They performed at the Hopetoun Hotel (now defunct), the Excelsior and The Bat and Ball.
 The band members moved to the inner suburbs of Sydney and after various name changes settled on Dappled Cities Fly.

 The band made several tours of Australia and also toured New Zealand in 2004.
 In 2006 Dappled Cities Fly performed in London, England and at shows in the United States, including South by Southwest, where they played again in 2009 and 2010.
 From 2006 to 2009, the band did a number of tours of America and Canada, including performances at the Crocodile Club in Seattle, Mercury Lounge in New York and the Troubadour in Los Angeles.